 “What are you doing Charlotte?” exclaimed Emily.
 “Why did you talk to her?
 Get down here with me before she comes back.”

 Charlotte could not believe her eyes.
 She had just seen Emily go into the bathroom.
-She had to find out who was in the bathroom if Emily was here.
+She had to find out who was in the bathroom and if Emily was there.
 Charlotte rushed to the bathroom.

 “No Charlotte, don’t do that!
 You have no idea what she will do.
 Come back.
 Wait!”
 Emily’s protests did little to stop Charlotte.

 Charlotte swung open the bathroom door.
 There was no one inside.